gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 Your cloud provider should be able to explain their incident management processes, including how the above goals are met.

-The provider may refer to incident management standards such as ISO/IEC 27035-1:2016 , CSA CCM v3.0.1 and ISO/IEC 27001:2013 .
+The provider may refer to incident management standards such as ISO/IEC 27035-1:2016, CSA CCM v3.0.1 and ISO/IEC 27001:2013.
 These standards include the need for an organisation to carry out incident management, and require the service to define some goals that they’re aiming to meet (and a provider can be certified against them).
 It is against these self-selected goals that the organisation is certified.

 Each standard has different requirements – some cover incident management controls in detail, others simply require that an incident management process exists.
 You will need to check the scope of any certifications that your cloud provider is using as evidence that it meets your expectations, including that the audit and assessment was performed by an independent and expert party.

 Some types of incidents affecting the cloud platform may affect your data, or use of the shared service.
 You should ensure that you have an agreement with your provider that they will tell you when they detect or have confirmed an incident that affects your data, and be comfortable with the reporting method and timescales.
-This is in addition to your security monitoring responsibilities as discussed in Principle 13: Audit information and alerting for customers .
+This is in addition to your security monitoring responsibilities as discussed in Principle 13: Audit information and alerting for customers.

 Your cloud provider should have a vulnerability disclosure process that allows both customers and security researchers to report vulnerabilities in the services you use.
 They should be able to show you where this is on their public website and give you confidence that their process is effective.
-We recommend that a disclosure service is based on ISO/IEC 29147:2018 and ISO/IEC 30111:2019 .
+We recommend that a disclosure service is based on ISO/IEC 29147:2018 and ISO/IEC 30111:2019.

 ### Additional considerations